Sequoia/loopback-json-schemas/README.md

 :warning: **These schemas are a work in progress & _do not_ capture every feature & setting.** [Consult docs](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect) for best results :+1:.

 :information_source: These schemas target loopback **version 3** which is not 100% compatible with most loopback applications currently in production.
 I chose to target the next version in the interest of being forward looking & because time is limited.

+[Roadmap in `TODO.md`](TODO.md). :point_left: This is where to contribute if you'd like to help!

 # Using the schemas
 ## Method 1.
 Point json files to schemas